 (7) In this regulation —

-“phased retirement benefit” means a benefit from a superannuation fund that is only payable if it is paid as a benefit of a kind referred to in Schedule 1 item 110 column 3 of the SIS Regulations.
+phased retirement benefit means a benefit from a superannuation fund that is only payable if it is paid as a benefit of a kind referred to in Schedule 1 item 110 column 3 of the SIS Regulations.

 ”.